kwaldenphd/code-in-context/book/08-control-structures/06-putting-it-all-together.md

 # Putting It All Together

-NOTE: For the following lab notebook questions, write two programs for each- one that uses a `while` loop and one that uses a `for` loop to accomplish the same task.
+NOTE: For the following application questions, write two programs for each- one that uses a `while` loop and one that uses a `for` loop to accomplish the same task.

 ## Question 7